pasviegas/shoushiling/README.md

 ### BalancedGame

 A BalancedGame is described as:
- - A game of two players;
+ - A two players match;
  - As long as the number of moves is an odd number and that each move defeats exactly half of the other moves while being defeated by the other half, any combination of moves will function as a game.